react-native-google-signin/google-signin/README.md

 #### `isSignedIn()`

-This method may be used to find out whether some user is currently signed in.
+This method may be used to find out whether some user previously signed in.
 It returns a promise which resolves with a boolean value (it never rejects).
-In the native layer, this is a synchronous call.
-This means that it will resolve even when the device is offline.
-Note that it may happen that `isSignedIn()` resolves to true and calling `signInSilently()` rejects with an error (eg. due to a network issue).
+In the native layer, this is a synchronous call and will resolve even when the device is offline.

+Note that `isSignedIn()` can return true but `getCurrentUser()` can return `null` in which case you can call `signInSilently()` to recover the user.
+However, it may happen that calling `signInSilently()` rejects with an error (e.g. due to a network issue).

 ```js
 isSignedIn = async () => {